MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-20-a-violin-for-sherlock.markdown

 We hope you enjoyed this pattern created by Violet from VioletAndOberon.

-If posting one of our creations on Social Media, please consider giving us a shoutout.
+When posting one of our designs and other creations on Social Media, please consider giving us a shoutout.
 Thank you.